 In a very particular way, the origin of Samuel was the moving God with His answer to the prayer of Samuel's mother (vv.
 19-20).
 After such a prayer as Hannah prayed, it was easy for God to do something, because man's cooperation had become a base on which He could move.
-The moving God answered the prayer of Samuel's mother according to His desire and intention for His move among His elect.
+The

-In Keeping with the Principle

-That God Needs Man's Cooperation
+In Keeping with the Principle That God Needs Man's Cooperation